himdo/Magic-System-Mk1/System Of Magic In Detail.md

 Defines the type of spell:
 * SUSTAIN: a spell that doesn't end, uses X mana a second
 * RITUAL: a spell that takes total concentration, typically with multiple casters.
 Needs to be completed to have any affect.
 Uses X mana a second and Y mana to complete
-* INCANTATION: a spell that uses a single birst of mana to cast
+* INCANTATION: a spell that uses a single burst of mana to cast

 # TODO Finish Grammar